 I was stunned and thought, "What is this?", so I bowed and left Karamatsu Shrine

-We highly recommend visiting Karamatsu Shrine in Kyowa, Daisen City, Akita Prefecture, where you can enjoy the beauty of nature while surrounded by a sacred atmosphere
+Why not visit Karamatsu Shrine in Kyowa, Daisen City, Akita Prefecture, where you can be enveloped in a sacred atmosphere and fully enjoy the beauty of nature?

 Karamatsu Shrine <Information>